 During embryo transfer

 The 2002 landmark study included acupuncture right before and right after your transfer.
 An acupuncturist on site can do this.
-However, all my women have told me they much prefer coming to the acupuncture clinic which is far more comfortable and conducive to relaxation.
+However, women tell me they much prefer coming to the acupuncture clinic which is far more comfortable and conducive to relaxation.
 My protocol is acupuncture the day before transfer (or the morning of) and then immediately after.
-IVF transfers are the single situation in which I meet my patient no matter what day or time, at the most convenient clinic location in order to have post-transfer acupuncture.

 After embryo transfer

 The waiting game!
 Often anxiety can be high – not conducive to implantation.
 Embryos implant better when stress hormones are down – specifically when your parasympathetic nervous system (“feed and breed”) is activated.
-This is when blood flow goes TO your uterus.
-Acupuncture 2-3 times per week after your transfer is ideal.
+This is when blood flow goes towards your uterus.
+Acupuncture two-three times per week after your transfer is ideal.

 In addition to reducing stress and worry, we use time-told acupuncture treatments that “lift, hold, and secure” a pregnancy.
 When you get a positive pregnancy test, then we discuss the use of acupuncture moving forward during your pregnancy.